-- The product stage is completed with the product finalization and ready to be delivered (including the package); - The residual heat emission doesn't need to be declared, being considered indirectly in the energy consumption; - The waste production that is reintroduced in the production process, replacing raw materials, has to be included within the system boundaries (closed loop).
-They are recorded as secondary material; - Benefits and charges allocated to coproducts cannot be declared in the module D. If this allocation cannot be performed clearly, other methods must be used but must be duly justified.
-As a general adopted rule, the benefits and loads resulting from the A1 -A3 module should not be considered in module D (see EN 15804 point 6.3.5.2);
+- The product stage is completed with the product finalization and ready to be delivered (including the package); - The residual heat emission doesn't need to be declared, being considered indirectly in the energy consumption; - The waste production that is reintroduced in the production process, replacing raw materials, must be included within the system boundaries (closed loop).
+They are recorded as secondary material; - The boundary between the system and nature (for example, in the case of forests between nature and the technosphere); - Benefits and charges allocated to coproducts cannot be declared in the module D. If this allocation cannot be performed clearly, other methods must be used but must be duly justified.
+As a general adopted rule, the benefits and loads resulting from the A1 -A3 module should not be considered in module D (see EN 15804 point 6.3.5.2); - For products with incorporated biogenic carbon, the amount of biogenic carbon in the construction product that leaves the factory gate must be declared separately for both the product and any accompanying packaging;

-- For products with incorporated biogenic carbon, the amount of biogenic carbon in the construction product that leaves the factory gate must be declared separately for both the product and any accompanying packaging; - The useful energy obtained from the energy recovery of waste production generated in A1 -A3 modules can be considered in a closed loop within the A1 -A3 module, but only until the amount of energy (MJ) which is required for production (assumption: the product of stage A1 A3 is considered as a module).
+- The useful energy obtained from the energy recovery of waste production generated in A1 -A3 modules can be considered in a closed loop within the A1 -A3 module, but only until the amount of energy (MJ) which is required for production (assumption: the product of stage A1 A3 is considered as a module).
 For the energy that exceeds the amount consumed in a closed loop, an economic allocation between the excess energy flows and the flow of product can be made. - As for electricity, the market-based approach according to ISO 14067 and prEN 15941 can be adopted, but no other method of compensation or insertion is permitted.